 How to repair your vehicle after a car accident

-Most car accident victims in Long Beach and elsewhere in California tend to rush things and start repairing their vehicle as soon as possible after a crash to be able to drive the vehicle again.
+Most car accident victims in Long Beach and elsewhere in California tend to rush things and start repairing their vehicles as soon as possible after a crash to be able to drive the vehicle again.

 But that would be a huge mistake if you don’t give the insurance adjuster enough time to estimate the cost to repair your vehicle, document all the damages, and determine the value of the settlement.